ARB General Operations

-- names of the ARB members present and the date of the hearing or proceeding;
+- the names of the ARB members present and the date of the proceeding;

-- name and residence address of the property owner, or his or her agent, if applicable, or the challenging taxing unit;
+- the name and residence address of the property owner, or the challenging taxing unit, as applicable;

-- description of the property subject to protest or challenge;
+- a description of the property subject to protest or challenge;

-- documents or physical evidence (or reference numbers for the evidence) admitted as evidence;
+- all documents or physical evidence, including affidavits, admitted as evidence;

-- formal motions made and the ARB's ruling on the motions;
+- any formal motions made and the ARB's ruling on the motions;

-- the date of any final order and the date the notice is placed in the mail.
+- the date of any final order and the date the notice is placed in the mail; and

 Conflicts of interest